VFC Program

 • Underinsured: Health insurance doesn’t cover vaccines; doesn’t cover all ACIP-recommended vaccines; covers vaccines but with a fixed dollar limit (or cap); or does not provide first-dollar coverage for vaccines including copays, coinsurance, or deductibles*; underinsured patients are only eligible to receive VFC vaccines at FQHC or RHC facilities.

-Document VFC Eligibility in CAIR
+Document VFC Eligibility

 • Date of screening

-• Whether or not the patient is VFC-eligible
+• Whether patient is VFC-eligible (Y/N)

 Ensure Vaccinators Only Use VFC Vaccines for VFC Patients

-Staff who conduct eligibility screening are not necessarily vaccinators.
 Update practice protocols so vaccinators know when to pull from VFC or private stock.
 Organize storage units (PDF) to prevent administration errors.

 Additional Resources